Getting started

 Selects everything except what is currently selected.
 This is useful when you want to select most of the objects in the scene, in which case it is easier to select a smaller part first and then apply the invert selection.

-Primitives are basic customizable forms.
+Primitives are basic parametric objects.

 3D Text